Le Chapon Fin

 Wine cellar

 The Chapon Fin's magnificent cellar is well-stocked with great wines (from Bordeaux, naturally, but also from other regions), such as 1928 Château d’Yquem, 1986 Pétrus, 1955 Lascombes, 1985 Dom Perignon and 16 vintages of Château Mouton Rothschild...
-Sommelier Valentin Marchal is always looking for accessible wines both in terms of price and enjoyment.
+Our Head Sommelier is always looking for accessible wines both in terms of price and enjoyment.
 Wines that express the character of a particular region or grape variety.
-Alexandre Morin invites you to share his passion for wine with a guided tour of the almost two hundred year old cellar before or after your meal.
+Our Head Sommelier invites you to share his passion for wine with a guided tour of the almost two hundred year old cellar before or after your meal.